On the Optimal Regularity Implied by the Assumptions of Geometry II: Connections on Vector Bundles: Introduction

-In this paper we accomplish this extension of our theory, and establish optimal regularity and Uhlenbeck compactness for connections on vector bundles over arbitrary base manifolds, with {\it both} compact and non-compact Lie groups, a setting general enough to incorporate Yang Mills connections over Lorentzian manifolds of relativistic Physics.
-We do the case $SO(r,s)$, ($r,s\geq0$, $r+s=N$ the dimension of the fibres), for connections $(\Gamma,\A) \in L^{2p}$ with curvature in $L^p$, (or equivalently $(d\A,d\Gamma) \in L^p$), $p>n/2$, where $n\geq 2$ is the dimension of the base manifold.\footnote{Our results extend to complex vector bundles with Lie groups $U(r,s)$ and $SU(r,s)$, the Lie groups important in Physics, by the same argument.
-Our methods of proof can be extended to more general matrix Lie groups.} We accomplish this by deriving a vector bundle version of the RT-equations whose solutions produce gauge transformations which lift the regularity of non-optimal connections up to optimal regularity $W^{1,p}$, and by the extra derivative obtained, extend Uhlenbeck compactness to the general setting of connections $(\Gamma,\A)$ on vector bundles over arbitrary base manifold with affine connection $\Gamma$.
-The RT-equations only involve the uncoupled leading order part $(d\A,d\Gamma)$ of the curvature.
-As a result the RT-equations decouple in $\Gamma$ and $\A$, even though the curvature does couple $\Gamma$ and $\A$, but only through the lower order commutator term.
-The vector bundle version of the RT-equations derived here take the form
+Putting our results for the affine part $\Gamma$ of a connection together with the results established here for the fibre part $\A$ of the connection, we obtain optimal regularity for general connections $(\Gamma,\A)$ on vector bundles under the assumptions $(\Gamma,\A) \in L^{2p}$ with $d\Gamma\in L^{p}$, $d\A\in L^{\bar{p}}$ for $p\in (n/2,\infty]$, $\bar{p}\in(1,\infty)$, $n\geq 2$.
+This places the curvature in $L^{\hat{p}}$ for $\hat{p}=\min\{p,\bar{p}\}$.
+Again $L^p$-norms apply to components in a single coordinate chart defined on $\Omega\subset\mathcal{M}$.\footnote{We expect our results extend to complex vector bundles with Lie groups $U(r,s)$ and $SU(r,s)$, the Lie groups important in Physics, and to more general matrix Lie groups, by adapting our analysis to the modification of the RT-equations entailed by different choices of gauge group.} Our results for the vector bundle version of the RT-equations together with the affine results in \cite{ReintjesTemple_Uhl1}, then imply coordinate and gauge transformations which lift the regularity of non-optimal connections up to optimal regularity $W^{1,\hat{p}}$, one derivative above the curvature in $L^{\hat{p}}$.
+Again, by the extra derivative, this extends Uhlenbeck compactness to the general setting of connections $(\Gamma,\A)$ on vector bundles over arbitrary base manifolds with affine connection $\Gamma$.